Organization

 The Government of Faculties, Schools or Institutes in which the teaching and research work of the University is carried out is exercised, in full coordination with the central authorities, through a collegiate body called the Council, whose highest authority is the dean or principal.

 The Faculty Council is composed of the dean, the academic vice-dean and the Economic and Administrative director, in addition to a research dean and a student vice-dean, when appropriate.
-The School Council or Institute Council is composed of the director, the director of studies, the academic secretary and other professors appointed by the Presidential Council.
+The School Council or Institute Council is composed of the director, the director of studies, the academic secretary and any other appointed professor.
 They last three years in office and can be renewed.

 • Council of the Faculty of Economic and Business Science